What Happens If You Don't Have a Fire Risk Assessment for Your HMO?

 The Fire and Rescue Service can issue an enforcement notice requiring you to take specific fire safety measures within a set timeframe.
 The notice will specify exactly what must be done and by when.
 Ignore it, and non-compliance is itself a criminal offence — separate from the original breach that triggered it.

 Local housing authorities can issue equivalent notices under housing legislation.
 A single non-compliant HMO can attract enforcement action from two separate bodies simultaneously.
+So you're not just dealing with one set of problems — you're dealing with two.

 2. Prohibition notice